Muriel-Salvan/secret_string/README.md

 ### With the `SecretString` class

-If you need more control (like having a simple scope is not enough), you can directly use the `SecureString` class to protect your strings.
+If you need more control (like having a simple scope is not enough), you can directly use the `SecretString` class to protect your strings.
 If you do so, don't forget to call the `erase` method to clean their data, and make sure you didn't clone the secret in other variables.

 Example: